Overloading and Default Parameters

 print(3.14); // 调用 print(double)

-A different number of parameters can also constitute an overload.
-This pattern is extremely common in real-world engineering—peripheral initialization functions often need to provide both a "recommended configuration" and a "fully customizable" entry point:
+Differences in the number of parameters can also constitute overloading.
+This pattern is extremely common in real-world engineering—peripheral initialization functions often provide both a "recommended configuration" entry point and a "fully customizable" one:

 void init_uart(int baudrate)